crazytaxi824/config/nvim/README.md

 - method textDocument/documentHighlight is not supported by any of the servers registered for the current buffer

+- [LSP] Accessing client.resolved_capabilities is deprecated, update your plugins or configuration to access client.server_capabilities instead.The new key/value pairs in server_capabilities directly match those defined in the language server protocol

 <br />

 ## TODO